NEW ZEALAND LIZARDS.

 The young are produced usually February or March.

-largest New Zealand gecko, no longer occurs on the mainland but found
+New Zealand gecko, no longer occurs on the mainland but is found on offshore

-even climbing to the top of pohutukawa trees when in flower.
-Rather large
+to the top of pohutukawa trees when in flower.
+Rather large babies, normally

 Top of page